 Institute of Chartered Accountants of Scotland (ICAS)

-If you provide any of the following services and are not already regulated by a designated competent authority for anti-money laundering purposes you fall to the supervision of the Anti-Money Laundering Compliance Unit of the Department of Justice and Equality (AMLCU).
+If you provide any of the following services and are not already regulated by a designated competent authority for anti-money laundering purposes you fall to the supervision of the Anti-Money Laundering Compliance Unit of the Department of Justice (AMLCU).

 - Tax Advice